usegalaxy-au/tools-au/training/TLDR.md

 ![outputs](images/outputs.png)

 The `outputs/` folder contains the output files which have been collected.
-These are specified in the tool xml in the `<outputs>` section.
+These are specified in the tool XML in the `<outputs>` section.
 Imagine that Galaxy finds these files and stages them in the `outputs/` folder before moving them to the user history.

 Depending on Galaxy setup, `outputs/` may also contains the tool `stderr` and `stdout`.
 These are captured when the tool is running, and will be the same as you would see on your console if running the tool locally.
 If not, `stderr` and `stdout` will be in the Job home directory.